salernolabs/rescuegroups/doc/request/Submittedforms/readme.md

 #### ::setSubmitterBounces

-Sets submitterBounces field with a value of type int.
+Sets submitterBounces field with a value of type string.

-    $query->setSubmitterBounces(int);
+    $query->setSubmitterBounces(string);

 #### ::setSubmitterSendMail